 Feature creep – with increasing competition and demands from people, the products themselves become increasingly complex (case in point, iTunes)

 One realisation I’ve come to is that a lot of popular systems are good enough.
 So a good solution is to start with something popular and stick with it for a good amount of time.
 If it ends up doing everything that you need, that’s great, otherwise I just move on to the next popular thing.
 This strategy works because it gets your foot in the door, lots of help is available and mastering one thing will make it easier to pick up the next thing.

 Of course there are numerous other strategies but in the spirit of keeping things simple (and without getting too meta!) that’s all I will mention.
 The strategy is good enough and its worked well for me so far but I will probably shake things up in time.

 What a time to be alive!
 I’m on a flight to Bali at the moment and on the line!
 The 20 MB limit is not all that great, but enough for my needs.

 This trip hasn’t been without incident though.
 For starters, my Windows installation is not booting all of a sudden.
 Haven’t really had enough time to figure out what’s happening between checking in and running to the gates… The boot process was taking a while – possibly the result of throttling when on battery power.
 Windows machines seem to be notorious for throttling on battery – Mac OS X doesn’t have that problem.

-To get the tri-booting setup working was tricky – Acer seems to have hard-wired the WIndows EFI boot directory into the boot process so I have to overwrite the Windows EFI file with my custom file with all 3 OSes.
+To get the tri-booting setup working was tricky – Acer seems to have hard-wired the Windows EFI boot directory into the boot process so I have to overwrite the Windows EFI file with a custom file with all 3 OSes.
 That’s complicated by that the partition is only 100MB and every big Windows update re-writes the file!
-I created a simple bash script that I run after every big Windows update that
+I created a simple bash script that I run after every big Windows update that:

 It’s a long story, I’ll post the details and the script sometime.